Soluce-Technologies/portabase/README.md

     ```bash
     docker compose up
     ```
 ---

 ## 🛠️ Usage

-Portabase provides a dashboard to manage database instances and backups.
-It supports:
+Portabase provides a web dashboard to manage your database instances and backups.

-- PostgreSQL (current)
+It currently supports:

-- MongoDB (coming soon)
+- **PostgreSQL**
-- MySQL (coming soon)
+- **MySQL**

-You can access the dashboard at `http://localhost:3000` after starting the project.
+### Process

+1. **Access the dashboard** – Open `http://localhost:8887` in your browser.
+2. **Sign up** – Register the first user, who will automatically have the **Admin** role in the default workspace.
+3. **Add your first agent** – Follow [this guide](https://github.com/Soluce-Technologies/agent-portabase) for setup instructions.
+4. **Create organizations and projects** – Link your databases to projects to enable backups and restores.
+5. **Configure backup policies** – Define schedules (hourly, daily, weekly, or monthly) and retention rules.
+6. **Choose a storage provider** – Select where backups will be stored (local, S3, etc.).
+7. **Save and start** – Portabase validates your configuration and starts automated backups based on your defined policies.

 ---